Airtel returns to profits, Q3 net profit at Rs 853.6 cr

-New Delhi, Feb 3 (IANS) Telecom major Bharti Airtel has returned to profits as it reported a consolidated net profit of Rs 853.6 crore for the quarter ended December.
+New Delhi: Telecom major Bharti Airtel has returned to profits as it reported a consolidated net profit of Rs 853.6 crore for the quarter ended December.

 During the same quarter of last fiscal, the company had reported a net loss of Rs 1,035.3 crore.